zoltan-baba/devcenter-sandbox/_articles/en/getting-started/index.md

     weight: 4

 ---
 Bitrise is powerful and complex - but getting started is easy and intuitive!
 You can kick off your first build within minutes of signing up.
 Let's go over what you need to do make that happen!
-Nobody cares.

 ## Signing up to Bitrise